Anandh78/ratistics/README.md

 (in no particular order):

 * Keep all functions pure and idempotent
-* Support as many common collection classes as possible
+* Support as many common collection classes as possible, especiall ActiveRecord
 * Keep runtime dependencies to a minimum, hopefully zero
 * Remain backward compatable to Ruby version 1.8.7
 * Support common Ruby interpreters (MRI, REE, and JRuby)